frederic-perez/AmE-dictionary/data/dictionary.md

 __Q-tips__ _n_ :three::hammer:
 __Q.E.D.__
 __Q&A__ _n_ _The gathering will feature question-and-answer sessions._
-__QCT__ _abbr_ Quantitative CT.
-A type of CT scan used to measure density of bone in the vertebrae or in the extremities (peripheral QCT), usually the wrist.
-QCT is rarely used because it is expensive, results in higher radiation exposure, and is less accurate than DEXA, P-DEXA or DPA.
 __qua__ _prep_ In the capacity or character of; as: _The president qua head of the party mediated the dispute._
 __quack__ _n_ :six: __2__ An untrained person who pretends to be a physician and dispenses medical advice and treatment.
 Incompetent doctor. __2__ A charlatan; a mountebank. _Partisan quacks._
 __quadrennial__